mattermost/docs/source/channels/channels-settings.rst

 - An empty red circle is displayed over the upper right corner of the Mattermost dock icon when any message without an at-mention is received.
 - A solid red circle with a post count is displayed when a message with an at-mention is received.
-- And when `Collapsed Reply Threads (Beta) <https://docs.mattermost.com/channels/organize-conversations.html>`__ is enabled, you can choose to receive desktop notifications about `threads you're following <https://docs.mattermost.com/channels/organize-conversations.html#start-or-reply-to-threads>`__.
+- And when `Collapsed Reply Threads <https://docs.mattermost.com/channels/organize-conversations.html>`__ is enabled, you can choose to receive desktop notifications about `threads you're following <https://docs.mattermost.com/channels/organize-conversations.html#start-or-reply-to-threads>`__.

 Notification sound
 ^^^^^^^^^^^^^^^^^^